Fall registration information will be available by July 24. Registration for Open University classes starts August 24.

 Do You Want to Take University Classes NOW?

-You have access to San Francisco State University courses each fall and spring semester.
+You have access to San Francisco State University courses each fall, spring, and summer semester.

 High school students who have completed their junior year may register with the written support of their principal or counselor accompanying their registration form and fees.